✦ RESEARCH INITIATIVE 2025-26

 Sam Green

-Sam previously led policy teams in the UK Government, including the supervision and compliance team in DSIT’s AI Regulation Unit, and served as Head of Transparency for the Online Safety Act, overseeing regulatory reporting, audits and compliance policy.
+Previously Policy Team Leader in the UK Government's AI Regulation Unit, and served as Head of Transparency in the Security & Online Harms Directorate, overseeing regulatory reporting, audits and compliance work.

 Andrew Sutton